CrowdStrike/falcon-operator/docs/src/deployment/openshift/README.md

 If you want to automate the deployment of the operator, the CLI method is recommended.

 > [!WARNING]
-> Previous versions of this guide dicussed deployment of the [FalconContainer](resources/container/README.md) resource, but this is no longer recommended for OpenShift.
+> Previous versions of this guide discussed deployment of the [FalconContainer](resources/container/README.md) resource, but this is no longer recommended for OpenShift.
 Instead, OpenShift users should only use the FalconNodeSensor for runtime protection.
 FalconContainer is designed for other Kubernetes environments and is not intended for OpenShift.

 ## Prerequisites